gfxdisp/HDRutils/README.md

 ```

 ## Multi-exposure capture
 Make sure gphoto2 is installed.
-Additionally, set camera to **manual mode** and **disable autofocus** on the lens.
+Additionally, set the camera to **manual mode** and **disable autofocus** on the lens.
 Then, decide valid exposure times (by scrolling on the camera) and run:

 ```python
 from HDRutils.capture import DSLR